What is Subjectivity?

 But no truth or value claim corresponds to objective reality.

 Truth claims are about objective reality, but there is no way to objectively verify or falsify them.
-We subjectively verify or falsify them, from our own perspectives, based on the data we have available to us, and using the mental abilities that we possess.
+We subjectively verify or falsify them, from our own perspectives, using our mental processes and the data that we have.

 Value claims are not about objective reality per se.
 A value claim is about the relation between a subject and an object.
 Value is a subject-object relation: “I value that”.
 In the case of social/moral value, more than one subject is involved.
 Instead of “I value that”, it is “we value that”.
 In both cases, value is a relation between a valuer and what is valued.

-The subjectivity of truth and value does not imply that they are meaningless, arbitrary or random.
-They are perspective-dependent, and that perspective is not random.
+Truth and value are subjective.
+It does not follow that they are meaningless, arbitrary or random.
+They are perspective-dependent, and the perspective is not random.
 You could call them “arbitrary” in the sense that they are judgments, and the subject is the judge (arbiter).
-But truth and value judgments are not arbitrary in the sense of being whimsical or random.
+But truth and value are not arbitrary in the sense of being whimsical or random.

-Truth and value judgments are ultimately based on innate mental processes, and those processes are not random.
+Truth and value judgments are generated by mental processes.
+Those processes are not random.
 Mental processes have functions within the brain, and the brain has a function within the body.

 If I look out my window, I will perceive a tree, not a pink elephant or a seven-headed pig.
 That perception is regular, not random.
 It is generated by a mental process that evolved to work in a certain way.
-That process applies conceptual knowledge to the data of my senses.
-The conceptual knowledge was induced from past experience by another evolved mental process.
-The data of my senses are not random.
+It uses concepts to interpret sensory data as caused by external objects and events.
+Those concepts were induced from past experience by another mental process.
+Sensory information is not random.
 Sense organs evolved to convey information about objective reality to my brain.
-So, the perception is far from random or whimsical.
+The perception of a tree is far from random or whimsical.
 It depends on my brain and objective reality in regular ways.

 “Subjective” does not mean “independent of objective reality”.
 Truth and value judgments depend on both the subject and the object, and the subject is not a random decision generator.
 The subject has a nature, which is regular and stable, and which was generated by evolution.
 Truth and value judgments are generated by evolved mental processes, and they have biological functions.